Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields

 $\bullet$ For a purely quartic model containing only the set $\{\B_i\}$ as interactions, the vacuum melonic diagrams are recursively obtained from the elementary diagrams:

 by replacing any of the dotted edge as:

 for arbitrary $i$.
 Figure \eqref{fig5} provides us an example of such quartic vacuum melons. \\

 $\bullet$ For models involving higher melonic bubbles, obtaining as sums of elementary quartic melon, the vacuum diagrams are obtained from quartic vacuum diagrams by contraction of some $0$-dipole.
-As illustration the figure \eqref{fig5} provides an example of such this contraction. \end{definition}
+As illustration the figure \eqref{fig5} provides an example of such a contraction. \end{definition}

-Note that the elementary procedure allows to replace one edge with a $2$-point tadpole does not change the degree of divergence: To be more precise we add two dotted edges and therefore decrease the degree by $4$, but this variation is exactly compensated from the creation of $4$ internal faces.
-It is easy to cheek that $\omega=5$ for the quartic vacuum diagrams, and this quantity increase exactly by $2(n-2)$ when we add a $n$ valent melonic interaction with $n>2$.
+Note that the elementary procedure allows to replace one edge with a two-point tadpole does not change the degree of divergence: To be more precise we add two dotted edges and therefore decrease the degree by 4, but this variation is exactly compensated from the creation of four internal faces.
+It is easy to check that $\omega=5$ for the quartic vacuum diagrams, and this quantity increases exactly by $2(n-2)$ when we add an $n$ valent melonic interaction with $n>2$.
 We denote by $\mathcal{S}_{M_V}$ the set of vacuum quartic melonic diagrams.
-The 1PI $2$-points melonic diagrams may be obtained from vacuum melons from the deletion of one dotted edge.
+The 1PI two-points melonic diagrams may be obtained from vacuum melons from the deletion of one dotted edge.
 Obviously, deleting a dotted edge along a face of length higher to $1$, we obtain a 1PI graph.
-Then, to build a $2$-point 1PI graph, we have only the choice to delete an tadpole edge.
+Then, to build a two-point 1PI graph, we have only the choice to delete a tadpole edge.